jasonbrianhall/super_mario_brothers/README.md

 - Automatic aspect ratio correction
 - VSync support for tear-free rendering

+## Emulator

+In the msdos_emulator directory, there's a basic emulator that I developed as a learning exercise.
+It successfully emulates Super Mario Brothers, Mario Brothers, Popeye, Donkey Kong, and several other games, but mapper support is limited to the most basic implementations.
+This project was my way of teaching myself 6502 emulation from the ground up.

+The emulator is not cycle-accurate, which creates challenges with proper mapper handling, causing many games to not work correctly.
+A good example is DuckTales, which uses bank switching.
+The current architecture reads character data at the end of each frame and renders everything at once, but DuckTales changes banks mid-frame.
+This results in some sprites being rendered incorrectly - the game is playable, but you'll notice wrong sprites in the hearts section and other parts where the bank switching occurs.

+To properly handle this would require catching sprite changes every time the game switches banks during the frame, which isn't technically difficult but would require significant architectural changes that I haven't implemented.
+So for now, it is what it is - a functional learning project that demonstrates the complexities of NES emulation.

 ## License

 MIT License - The code is freely available under MIT License.
 However, **the original Super Mario Brothers ROM remains copyrighted by Nintendo**.
 You must legally own the original game to use this software.